Silicon dioxide: Semiconductors

 Because silicon dioxide is a native oxide of silicon it is more widely used compared to other semiconductors like gallium arsenide or indium phosphide.

 Silicon dioxide could be grown on a silicon semiconductor surface.
 Silicon oxide layers could protect silicon surfaces during diffusion processes, and could be used for diffusion masking.

 Surface passivation is the process by which a semiconductor surface is rendered inert, and does not change semiconductor properties as a result of interaction with air or other materials in contact with the surface or edge of the crystal.
 The formation of a thermally grown silicon dioxide layer greatly reduces the concentration of electronic states at the silicon surface.
 SiO2 films preserve the electrical characteristics of p–n junctions and prevent these electrical characteristics from deteriorating by the gaseous ambient environment.
 Silicon oxide layers could be used to electrically stabilize silicon surfaces.
 The surface passivation process is an important method of semiconductor device fabrication that involves coating a silicon wafer with an insulating layer of silicon oxide so that electricity could reliably penetrate to the conducting silicon below.
 Growing a layer of silicon dioxide on top of a silicon wafer enables it to overcome the surface states that otherwise prevent electricity from reaching the semiconducting layer.

 The process of silicon surface passivation by thermal oxidation (silicon dioxide) is critical to the semiconductor industry.
 It is commonly used to manufacture metal–oxide–semiconductor field-effect transistors (MOSFETs) and silicon integrated circuit chips (with the planar process).

 Other

 Hydrophobic silica is used as a defoamer component.

 In its capacity as a refractory, it is useful in fiber form as a high-temperature thermal protection fabric.

 Silica is used in the extraction of DNA and RNA due to its ability to bind to the nucleic acids under the presence of chaotropes.

 Silica aerogel was used in the Stardust spacecraft to collect extraterrestrial particles.

 Pure silica (silicon dioxide), when cooled as fused quartz into a glass with no true melting point, can be used as a glass fibre for fibreglass.

-Insecticide

-Silicon dioxide has been researched for agricultural applications as a potential insecticide.